spatial-data-discovery/spatial-data-discovery.github.io/scripts/README.md

 ### nc_write.py
 * this script creates a NetCDF "classic" data file and writes attributes, variables, and dimensions to the file using scipy.io

+### PlotRGB.py
+* This script prompts the user for the path to a folder containing Landsat 5 bands and the function plots a natural color image of the    satellite image and prints some basic infomration about the data

 ### random_caps.py
 * This script takes a text file of ASCII characters, randomly capitalizes them, and writes them out to a new text file